Streaming-Data-Analytics/2024-2025_Benchmarking-Detectors-in-SML/README.md

 ## Methodologies/models to apply
 The methodologies and models used will be:
-- *Baseline Classifier*: a simple model such as Hoeffding Tree or Naive Bayes to establish initial performance without drift detection.
+- *Baseline Classifier*: use both Hoeffding Tree and Naive Bayes to establish initial performance without drift detection.

 Concept Drift Detectors:
 - *ADWIN* (ADaptive WINdowing)